EMPIRE COACH VOL. 1:

 Lacey spoke with body-language, smiling smugly and purposefully throwing her (admittedly beautiful) boobs in everyone’s faces.

-I watched most of ‘em guzzle down a few strong drinks by the time J-Ryze rolled into the suite, fashionably late.
+I watched most of ‘em guzzle down a few strong drinks by the time J-Ryze strolled into the suite, fashionably late.
 And wow…

 …did this dude have some style.